 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

-Leadership in organizations and in society.
-Consideration of whether leadership is a personal trait or a structured behavior and whether it is universal across domains or situation specific.
+Leadership in organizations and society.
+Consideration of whether leadership is a personal trait or a structured behavior and whether it is universal across domains or situation-specific.
 Modern and historical examples; issues of leadership in popular contexts.

 MGT 3202.
 Managerial Negotiations.
 3 Credits.

 Negotiation concepts, strategies, and tactics as applied to managerial situations.
 The nature of interdependencies; competitive and collaborative negotiations; negotiations involving third-party dynamics, such as mediation and arbitration.
 Employee relations, including employee rights; the impact of unions and collective bargaining on management practices.

 MGT 3203.
 Advanced Human Resource Management.
 3 Credits.